shunyihuang1997/Stats-628-Module-3/README.md

 This is a project that we are working on to help business owner to improve their .

-There are Five folders named as "Code", "Data", "Data Description", "Pics ",and "packages". <br />
+There are Five folders named as "Code", "Data", "Data Description", and "Pics". <br />

 The Code folder contains files that were written using python or R. <br />
 'file type conversion.ipynb' serves to turn Json file to CSV files <br />